Table of contents

-To publish and install packages to and from the public npm registry or your company’s npm Enterprise registry, you must install Node.js and the npm command line interface using either a Node version manager or a Node installer.
-We strongly recommend using a Node version manager to install Node.js and npm.
+To publish and install packages to and from the public npm registry or your company's npm Enterprise registry, you must install Node.js and the npm command line interface using either a Node version manager or a Node installer.
+We strongly recommend using a Node version manager like nvm to install Node.js and npm.
 We do not recommend using a Node installer, since the Node installation process installs npm in a directory with local permissions and can cause permissions errors when you run npm packages globally.

 npm install -g npm

 To see if you already have Node.js and npm installed and check the installed version, run the following commands: